nqmn/adddosdn/dataset_generation/scenario.md

 *   `tcp_window`: TCP Window Size.
 *   `icmp_type`: ICMP Type (for ICMP packets).
 *   `icmp_code`: ICMP Code (for ICMP packets).
+*   `Label`: The label indicating the traffic type (e.g., 'normal', 'syn_flood').

-### `online_dataset.csv`
+### `ryu_flow_features.csv`

 A CSV file containing flow statistics polled from the Ryu controller.
-This file includes the following flow-level features:
+This dataset provides **flow-level features** directly from the SDN controller, making it suitable for real-time anomaly detection and control plane analysis.

 *   `timestamp`: The timestamp when the flow statistics were polled.
 *   `datapath_id`: The unique identifier of the OpenFlow switch (DPID).